French Imperial Army (1804–1815): Dragoons

-Light cavalry

 Hussars

 These fast, light cavalrymen were the eyes, ears, and egos of the Napoleonic armies.
 They regarded themselves as the best horsemen and swordsmen (beau sabreurs) in the entire Grande Armée.
 This opinion was not entirely unjustified and their flamboyant uniforms reflected their panache.
 Tactically, they were used for reconnaissance, skirmishing, and screening for the army to keep their commanders informed of enemy movements while denying the enemy the same information and pursuing fleeing enemy troops.
 Armed only with curved sabres and pistols, they had reputations for reckless bravery to the point of being almost suicidal.
 It was said by their most famous commander General Antoine Lasalle that a hussar who lived to be 30 was truly an old guard and very fortunate.
 Lasalle was killed at the Battle of Wagram at age 34.
 There were 10 regiments in 1804, with an 11th added in 1810 and two more in 1813.

-Below is an abbreviated list of regiments (unless stated all formerly existed prior to 1803):